Menu

 With a statement of recognition for their professional qualification and a job offer, skilled workers abroad can apply directly for a visa for employment.
 If the German authorities have only partially recognized the professional qualification, interested parties can obtain a visa for the purpose of further training and qualification if they have a job offer in Germany.

-From March 2024, the so-called.
-2+2 rule will apply: Anyone with at least two years of professional experience and a vocational qualification recognized by the country of origin with at least two years of training will be able to immigrate as a worker.
-In the future, professional qualifications no longer need to be recognised in Germany - this means less bureaucracy and therefore shorter procedures.
+Anyone with at least two years of professional experience and a vocational qualification recognized by the state in their country of origin with at least two years of training should be able to immigrate as a worker.
+In the future, the professional qualification will no longer have to be recognized in Germany – this means less bureaucracy and therefore shorter procedures.

 Special regulations apply to professionals older than 45 years.
 Those coming to Germany for the purpose of employment must submit a work application with a specified minimum salary or proof of an adequate pension scheme.